Hong Kong exchange vows to press on with $39 bln LSE bid after rebuff | Devdiscourse

+A source close to HKEX added the quick dismissal of the surprise offer, announced on Wednesday, meant the Hong Kong bourse had very little time to discuss their proposal with investors, a sentiment echoed by some shareholders.
+"As shareholders in LSE, it's difficult to evaluate the merits of a combination with HKEX as we have been given no information on potential synergies," said James Bevan, chief investment officer at CCLA, which holds a small stake.

+LSE shares, however, rose on the news of the offer rejection and closed up 2.73% at 7,450 pence.
 LSE's blunt rejection letter said the Hong Kong offer did not meet its strategic objectives.
-It said it was sticking with its core strategy of expanding into data with the $27 billion Refinitiv deal, rather than taking a "significant backward step" by bulking up on market transactions in the HKEX proposal.
-HKEX's surprise takeover offer, made on Wednesday, had required the London exchange to ditch the Refinitiv acquisition.
+It said it was sticking with its core strategy of expanding into data with the Refinitiv deal, rather than taking a "significant backward step" by bulking up on market transactions in the HKEX proposal.

-The LSE also said a Hong Kong takeover could well be rejected by regulators or governments in Britain, the United States and Italy.
+The LSE also said a Hong Kong takeover could well be rejected by regulators or governments in Britain, the United States, and Italy.
 HKEX's assertion that implementing the deal would be swift and certain "is simply not credible", it added.
-The London course also owns the Milan exchange and has a significant American presence through its FTSE Russell index subsidiary and LCH, its derivatives clearing house which dominates the U.S. dollar swap market.
+The LSE also owns the Milan exchange and has a significant American presence through its FTSE Russell index subsidiary and LCH, its derivatives clearing house which dominates the U.S. dollar swap market.

+HKEX added on Friday that it had held initial constructive discussions with regulators and policymakers.
+But a regulatory source in Britain said no substantive discussions had been held on the proposed deal so far.

 HIGHER OR HOSTILE?

 The source said a higher bid by the Hong Kong exchange or going hostile was unlikely to succeed because its proposal was "just too weak on every fundamental point".
-A deal will be challenging given the troubled history of big exchange mergers combined with Hong Kong's current political disruption.
+A deal will be also challenging given the troubled history of big exchange mergers, combined with Hong Kong's current unrest.

 The industry has been littered with attempts at cross-border tie-ups for over a decade as profits from the traditional business of running stock markets and clearinghouses have fallen.
 But proposed deals have collapsed in the face of regulatory and political opposition to core parts of a country's financial system falling into foreign hands.
-This has pushed the industry to look for related businesses for growth, with exchanges like LSE and New York Stock Exchange owner ICE instead driving into more profitable and less politically sensitive areas like data and analytics, where revenue is rising.
+This has pushed exchanges to look for related businesses for growth, with the likes of LSE and New York Stock Exchange owner ICE driving into more profitable and less politically sensitive areas like data and analytics, where revenue is rising.

 PROTESTS AND POLITICS

 Analysts said a perception that Beijing is exerting growing influence over Hong Kong was a key sticking point for an LSE takeover, given the Hong Kong government's close links with the HKEX.
-The Hong Kong government is the biggest shareholder in HKEX, with a 6% stake.
-It approves six of the 13 board members and can also stop any other shareholding rising above 5%.
+The Hong Kong government is the biggest shareholder in HKEX, with a 6% stake and approves six of the 13 board members.

 Hong Kong is entering the fourth month of sometimes violent protests sparked by legislation that would have drawn the former British colony closer to the Chinese legal system.
 Fitch Ratings said, before the LSE's rejection of the offer, that "increasing control by Chinese authorities over Hong Kong" could raise regulatory concerns in Britain and the United States about data and information security.

-HKEX, for its part, had touted the deal as providing London with a major gateway to the rapidly growing Chinese economy, but the LSE said that HKEX did not provide the best long-term positioning for this.
+HKEX, for its part, had touted the deal as providing London with a major gateway to the Chinese economy, but the LSE said HKEX did not provide the best long-term option.
 "We value our mutually beneficial partnership with the Shanghai Stock Exchange which is our preferred and direct channel to access the many opportunities with China," the LSE said.

 The LSE and Shanghai have recently launched a share trading link.
 Earlier on Friday, ahead of the rejection, HKEX boss Li told Reuters that his proposal was one about boosting the long-term fortunes of both exchanges.